Coping with change and uncertainty is essential. It requires the right mindset, level of awareness, and practical skills. Do you have these tools?

-The tendency to rely on past experiences has a major effect on our readiness to handle change.
+The tendency to rely on past experiences greatly affects our readiness to handle change.
 It makes us blind to the effects of change.

 We Think We Are Ready

-Our first assumption is that we think we are ready, then, when things begin to happen, the emotional side of change kicks in.
+Our first assumption is that we think we are ready.
+Then, when things begin to happen, the emotional side of change kicks in.
 We weren’t expecting the overwhelming emotions that change can generate.
-We find ourselves in emotional swings of anger, fear and even apathy.
+We find ourselves in emotional swings of anger, fear, and apathy.

-Fear about how the change will affect us is common, it brings up issues related to self-doubt.
+Fear about how the change will affect us is common.
+It brings up issues related to self-doubt.
 Will we be able to adjust to the new way?
-Then there’s anger, betrayal, incompetence, loneliness, to name a few others.
+Then there’s anger, betrayal, incompetence, and loneliness, to name a few others.
 It’s why change is hard.
 It is emotionally unsettling.
 We are afraid of it.

 A significant change will bring up a host of memories and emotions.
 Strong emotions can overwhelm the toughest and smartest people.
 It derails the best plans.
 We can be so focused on the physical we forget about the emotional impact.
 Understanding and coping with change and uncertainty requires emotional awareness and control.